emdavis2/longleaf-cell-segmentation/README.md

 ### Step2: Segmentation

 Once you have the preprocessed images, they are now ready for segmentation.
 Log into Longleaf and navigate to the directory where this cloned repo is located.
 To segment, there is only 1 attribute that needs to be changed in both `membrane_submitjob.sh` and `nucleus_submitjob.sh`: the first argument after `python ./Segment_Images.py`, which is the path to the images.
-Simply change this path to the appropriate path of where the preprocessed images you wish to segment are located.
-To segment the cell membrane, simply type
+Simply change this path to the appropriate path of where the preprocessed images you wish to segment are located. *Note: the first argument is the path to the directory where the DIC images are located, the second argument is the path to the `keras_unet_models` folder, the thrid argument is the name of the model to apply, and lastly is the feature of interest to segment.* To segment the cell membrane, simply type:

 ```
 sbatch membrane_submitjob.sh
 ```

 into the command line (make sure once again you are in the directory of this cloned repo for this command to work).
-Similarly, to segment cell nucleus, type
+Similarly, to segment cell nucleus, type:

 ```
 sbatch nucleus_submitjob.sh
 ```

- You can segment both membrane and nucleus at the same time by entering the commands back to back
+ You can segment both membrane and nucleus at the same time by entering the commands back to back.